European research in space

 The Station’s orbit is lower than most satellites but still above our atmosphere.
 Its constant presence above our planet offers a platform to test equipment and run experiments.
 From launching miniature satellites to testing signals received from fishing vessels, from recreating the martian atmosphere to observing our Sun, the versatile Station offers scientists from all disciplines the world over a unique place to conduct science for the benefit of all.

-Click the pages to the left for the European experiments that Thomas will run during Proxima.
+Click the pages to the left for the European experiments that Thomas ran during Proxima.
 Visit the International Space Station partner agencies for their experiments.